e-bigmoon/awesome-haskell/blogs/Neil_Mitchells_Haskell_Blog/2017/10/Understanding_HLint_rules.md

 *Summary: I added a degenerate foldr to map rule in the new version of HLint, here I describe how it works.*

-I've just released [HLint 2.0.10](https://hackage.haskell.org/package/hlint-2.0.10), which includes a rule to recognise uses of `foldr` that should really be map.
+I've just released [HLint 2.0.10](https://hackage.haskell.org/package/hlint-2.0.10), which includes a rule to recognise uses of `foldr` that should really be `map`.
 As an example:

 `foldr (\curr acc -> (+1) curr : acc) []`